Braayy/braayy.github.io/index.md

 My hobbies are programming, mainly in Java, Kotlin and TypeScript, creating everything from Minecraft Mods/Plugins to WebApps.

 <br>
-Here are a list of interesting things:
+Here are some interesting things:

 - [Human Shader](math/HumanShader.md) by [Inigo Quilez](https://twitter.com/iquilezles){:target="_blank"}